tylrhnry/gps_spoofing_detection/README.md

 This is an example of the GPS data I can recieve (this is the unparsed and parsed data combined.
 There is a lot of data with the unparsed, and it is somewhat hard to visualize).

 ![GPS data](./md_img/gps_out.png)

 This is an example of the accelerometer data I can parse from the module.
-This is before calibrating the data and converting it to G's.
+This is after calibrating the sensor and converting the data to G's.

 ![Acceleromter data](./md_img/accel_out.png)

 To build and run the project, place the spoofing_detection crate where you like on your computer and wire the processor and sensors as described above and seen in the photo.
 In a terminal, navigate into the spoofing_detection crate and run `cargo run`.
 This will build the project and begin the spoofing detection program.
 When spoofing is detected, a message is printed to the console.
 Alternate behavior can be added to customize the defensive behavior.

 ![Example Program Running](./md_img/program_output.png)

-A clip and explanation of the project can be found [here](https://youtu.be/3lkAla2swwI) Or copy and paste this link. https://youtu.be/3lkAla2swwI
+A clip and explanation of the project can be found [here.](https://youtu.be/3lkAla2swwI) Or you can copy and paste this link. https://youtu.be/3lkAla2swwI